-For this Emma Hybrid mattress review, I slept on this springs-and-foam model for over seven months, to give it a proper test.
-The Emma Hybrid was in fact this now-major brand's first mattress.
+Before we get into the review, let's talk about the background of the Emma Hybrid mattress.
+The Emma Hybrid was in fact this now-major brand's first ever mattress.
 A year after its launch, the memory foam Emma Original swooped in to steal the limelight, and for a while, the brand discontinued the Emma Hybrid.

 In 2021, a new hybrid joined the party: the Emma Premium (for a while, confusingly, known as the Emma Hybrid Original).
 This model has a similar makeup to the Hybrid discussed here, except the springs are much taller, and it's more supportive, with better airflow and (sadly) a higher price tag.

 The Emma Hybrid discussed here was then retired from the official UK range, although you can still (at time of writing) buy it via certain third party retailers.
 If you have your heart set on a hybrid, check out how this brand matches up against one of its major competitors in our Emma vs Simba mattress showdown.